SRAM Corporation: Zipp

 On November 6, 2007, SRAM acquired Zipp Speed Weaponry, a company designing and manufacturing carbon wheelsets for use on road racing bicycles, as well as other high-end components such as cranksets, handlebars, stems and wheels.
 The company operates out of Indianapolis, Indiana and produces all of its carbon fiber rims at the company's US factory.

 Quarq

 In 2011, SRAM acquired power meter crank manufacturer, Quarq.
 Based out of Spearfish, South Dakota, Quarq was founded by Jim and Mieke Meyer.
 The company is best known for its crank based power meters, but it is venturing out into new areas with its Quarq Race Intelligence product, a live telemetry system aimed at race promoters, race officials, and media.
 Following the pattern set by other SRAM acquisitions, Quarq continues to operate out of its Spearfish location.

 Hammerhead

 In December 2021, SRAM acquired the cycling technology company, Hammerhead.

 Velocio

 In March 2022, SRAM acquired the high end apparel brand, Velocio.

 SRAM groupsets

-Road bike
+Road & Gravel bike

-SRAM currently has nine road bike groupsets (in descending order of price):
+As of August 2024, SRAM has five road bike groupsets (in descending order of price):